md-k-sarker/ecii/README.md

 # ecii
 Learning description from examples: An efficient approach to analyzing big data

 This repository contains the source code of ECII.
+Source code is in ecii/ecii directory.
+Configuration files is in scripts_to_reproduce_results directory.

 ## How to run the program:
     Program runs in two mode.
 Batch mode and single mode.
 In single mode it will take a config file as input parameter and run the program as mentioned by the parameters in config file.